Minister at center of Brazil's latest scandal quits

 Brazil’s political establishment is bracing for more turmoil from a leniency deal to be signed by engineering conglomerate Odebrecht SA in the Petrobras case that could incriminate as many as 200 lawmakers.

-The Brazilian real slumped as much as 2.2 percent to 3.4679 reais to the dollar, the biggest intraday drop since a day after U.S. President-elect Donald Trump's unexpected victory.
-It later pared losses to trade 0.6 percent lower on the day,
+The Brazilian real slumped as much as 2.2 percent to 3.4679 reais to the dollar, the biggest intraday drop since a day after U.S. President-elect Donald Trump’s unexpected victory.
+It recovered to close 0.3 percent lower.

-Brazil's main stock market index, the Bovespa, fell 1.3 percent before cutting losses to trade 0.2 percent lower.
+Brazil’s main stock market index, the Bovespa, fell 1.3 percent before cutting losses to close 0.27 percent lower.

 The latest corruption crisis came to a head following news reports late on Thursday that Calero told federal police that Temer pressured him to resolve a dispute with Vieira Lima.